nmitchell0/Understanding-the-Difference-Between-a-Hub-and-a-Switch-Using-Cisco-Packet-Tracer-/README.md

 Conclusion

 This project helped me understand the practical differences between a hub and a switch and how each operates within a network.
 Using Layer 2 (MAC addresses) and Layer 3 (IP addresses) was critical to grasping how data is sent and received efficiently.

+Commands Used in Cisco Packet Tracer

+1. Pinging a Device

+The ping command is used to test connectivity between devices on a network.
+Here’s an example:

+ping 10.1.2.5
+This sends a message to the device with the IP address 10.1.2.5 to check if it is reachable.

+2. Checking ARP Table (Switch)

+You can view the ARP (Address Resolution Protocol) table to see which MAC addresses are linked to which IP addresses:

+arp -a
+This command helps confirm how the switch maps Layer 2 (MAC) and Layer 3 (IP) addresses.

+3. Observing Broadcast Behavior (Hub)

+When using a hub, the ping command sends the message to all devices on the network, even if it’s intended for one device.
+Example:

+ping 10.1.2.5

+Output (hub behavior):

+Reply from 10.1.2.5: bytes=32 time<1ms TTL=128
+Reply from 10.1.2.4: Destination host unreachable Reply from 10.1.2.3: Destination host unreachable

+This shows the message was sent to all devices, but only 10.1.2.5 responded.

+4. Testing Direct Communication (Switch)

+When using a switch, the ping command sends the message directly to the intended device based on its MAC address.

+ping 10.1.1.5

+Output (switch behavior):

+Reply from 10.1.1.5: bytes=32 time<1ms TTL=128
+Here, the message is sent only to the device with IP 10.1.1.5.

+5. Viewing the MAC Address Table on the Switch

+On a switch, you can use this command to see the MAC address table:

+show mac address-table

+This displays which MAC addresses are connected to which ports on the switch, confirming how the switch routes traffic.
+Example output:

+VLAN    MAC Address       Type        Ports
+1       00A0.C9A1.1234    Dynamic     FastEthernet0/1
+1       00A0.C9B2.5678    Dynamic     FastEthernet0/2

+Suggested Workflow for Testing

+1. Set up the devices in Cisco Packet Tracer:

+	•	Connect devices using a hub or switch.
+	•	Assign unique IP addresses to each device.
+3. Test with a Hub:

+	•	Use the ping command to send a message to a specific IP address.
+	•	Observe how the hub broadcasts the message to all devices.
+4. Test with a Switch:

+	•	Replace the hub with a switch and repeat the test using ping.
+	•	Observe how the switch directs the message only to the intended recipient.
+5. Check Address Tables:

+	•	Use show mac address-table on the switch to see how it tracks devices.
+	•	Use arp -a on a device to verify how IP and MAC addresses are resolved.